pipelinelabo/datalaiq-wiki/ingesters/preprocessors/preprocessors.md

 The drop preprocessor does exactly what the name implies, it simple drops entries from the ingest pipeline, effectively throwing them away.

 This processor can be useful if an ingest stream is to be primarily handled by another set of preprocessors.
-For example, if you want to send data to a remote system using the forwarder preprocessor but NOT ingest it upstream into a Gravwell indexer, you could add a final `drop` preprocessor which will simply discard all entries that it sees.
+For example, if you want to send data to a remote system using the forwarder preprocessor but NOT ingest it upstream into a DatalaiQ indexer, you could add a final `drop` preprocessor which will simply discard all entries that it sees.

 ### Supported Options